-VMware vSphere PowerCLI 5.8 Release 1 consists of two components that users can install and use according to their needs and environments.
+VMware PowerCLI 11.5.0 consists of multiple modules that you can install and use according to your needs and environments.

-Interoperability Between the vSphere PowerCLI and vCloud Director PowerCLI Components on page 14
+Interoperability Between the PowerCLI and vCloud Director PowerCLI Modules

-With the RelatedObject parameter of vSphere PowerCLI cmdlets, you can retrieve vSphere inventory objects and vSphere PowerCLI view objects from cloud resources.
-This interoperability between the vSphere PowerCLI and vCloud Director PowerCLI components expands cloud administration, automation, reporting, and troubleshooting options for provider administrators.
+With the RelatedObject parameter of PowerCLI cmdlets, you can retrieve vSphere inventory objects from cloud resources.
+This interoperability between the PowerCLI and vCloud Director PowerCLI modules expands cloud administration, automation, reporting, and troubleshooting options for provider administrators.

-■ Selecting Objects in vSphere PowerCLI on page 16
+Selecting Objects in PowerCLI

-In vSphere PowerCLI, you can pass strings and wildcards to all parameters that take inventory objects, datastores, OSCustomizationSpec objects, and VIServer objects as arguments.
-This vSphere PowerCLI approach is named Object-by-Name (OBN) selection.
+In PowerCLI, you can pass strings and wildcards to all parameters that take inventory objects, datastores, OSCustomizationSpec objects, and VIServer objects as arguments.
+This PowerCLI approach is named Object-by-Name (OBN) selection.

-■ Providing Login Credentials on page 17
+Providing Login Credentials

-When you provide login credentials in the command prompt or in a script file, a PowerShell limitation might prevent vSphere PowerCLI from processing non-alphanumeric characters correctly.
+When you provide login credentials in the command prompt or in a script file, a PowerShell limitation might prevent PowerCLI from processing non-alphanumeric characters correctly.
 To prevent login problems, escape the non-alphanumeric characters in your credentials.

-■ Running vSphere PowerCLI Cmdlets Asynchronously on page 17
+Running PowerCLI Cmdlets Asynchronously

-By default, vSphere PowerCLI cmdlets return an output only after completion of the requested tasks.
+By default, PowerCLI cmdlets return an output only after completion of the requested tasks.
 If you want a cmdlet to return to the command line immediately, without waiting for the tasks to complete, you can use the RunAsync parameter.

-■ Managing Default Server Connections on page 18
+Managing Default Server Connections

-By default, vSphere PowerCLI and vSphere PowerCLI cmdlets run on the vCenter Server systems or vCloud Director servers you are connected to, if no target servers can be determined from the provided parameters.
+By default, PowerCLI and PowerCLI cmdlets run on the vCenter Server systems or vCloud Director servers you are connected to, if no target servers can be determined from the provided parameters.

-- Customization Specification Objects in vSphere PowerCLI on page 18 vSphere PowerCLI provides two types of objects for customization specification: persistent and nonpersistent. - vSphere PowerCLI Views Cmdlets on page 18
+Customization Specification Objects in PowerCLI

+PowerCLI provides two types of objects for customization specification: persistent and nonpersistent.